Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-5_Intimate-Relationships_Marshall-Rosenberg_transcript.md

 The first person said, then why did it take you so long to respond?

-This question is very important, you know, "do you love me?"
+This question is very important, "do you love me?"
 And it's very hard to answer because we very often don't get clear in intimate relationships what we really mean by that word love.

 In an earlier session, I mentioned how some people use the word love as a feeling and emotion.
 And if they do that, it's pretty hard to know how to answer that question without reference to a specific time and place because feelings change every few seconds.

 ## Love as a Need

-In nonviolent communication, we use the word love as a need, and a very important need.
+In Nonviolent Communication, we use the word love as a need, and a very important need.
 What's very important is to know how to manifest this need, to contribute to that need being met, in people that we care for, and that we have intimate relationships with.

 I have found in working with couples for many years, the best way that we can really meet people's need for love is to do two things.

 First of all, express those needs within us those messages within us that are the hardest to express the most scary to express.
 When we have that ability to share that which is not easy to express, we get a chance to get these needs fulfilled.
 But if we are so frightened of expressing these needs that we don't say anything that creates barriers in the relationship.
 It's very difficult for many reasons for people to express these needs that need to be expressed in intimate relationships, and when they do express the need, very often it's done with an energy that provokes the very opposite of what we would really like.